courtois-neuromod/friends_annotations/README.md

 **PYSCENEDETECT**

 PsySceneDetect detects scene cuts (e.g., camera changes) in the different Friends episodes.
 Of note, the script detects scene cuts (instant changes) but is weak to pick up gradual changes like fade in / out.
-The code for this tool is found in a submodule forked and modified from https://github.com/Breakthrough/PySceneDetect.
+The code for this tool is found in a submodule forked from https://github.com/Breakthrough/PySceneDetect and modified to output bids-compliant .tsv files.

 The script to launch the segmentation is src/pyscene_code/launchPyscene.sh.
-It takes .mkv files and generates the scene cuts (list of frames) with the PySceneDetect code.
+It takes .mkv files and generates the scene cuts (list of frames) with the PySceneDetect code ("detect-adaptive" mode).
 For each season, the config files used are <a href="https://github.com/courtois-neuromod/PySceneDetect/tree/dev/config">here</a>

 Input: .mkv video files (half episodes)\
 Output: .csv files (converted to .tsv) containing one column, the first frame of each cut (frame number).
 The output is found in annotation_results/TSVpyscene